Moose Jaw Divorce Lawyer

 As a parent, your child’s well being should be your top priority.
 When a relationship ends, it’s important to make sure that both parents continue to contribute to the child’s financial needs, even if they are no longer together.
-This is why child support exists.
+This is why child support in Canada exists.

 However, what happens if you don’t pay child support in Canada?